CharlesArnal/IWAE_replication_project/README.md

 Our experiments are run on the MNIST, fixed binarization MNIST, Fashion MNIST and Omniglot datasets.

 # Running experiments
-An example of an experiment (training an autoencoder with the IWAE loss function on the fixed binarization dataset) can be found in experiment_example.py
+An example of an experiment (training an autoencoder with the IWAE loss function on the fixed binarization dataset) can be found in experiment_example.py .
+We ran our experiments on Google's Colab; a few commands are specific to this environment.